wp-plugins/carousel-horizontal-posts-content-slider/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin create a post slider on the wordpress website.
-We have option to customize the slider contents.
+This is JQuery Carousel library based wordpress horizontal posts content slider.

 == Description ==

-This is JQuery Carousel library based wordpress horizontal posts content slider.
+Carousel horizontal posts content slider displays your blog's recent posts either with excerpt or thumbnail image of first image of the post using slider.
+You can customize the slider in many ways category, posts order, Display content length, no of posts to display & more).

 = Features of this plugin =

 *   Easy to customize.